Modelur/docs/docs/reference/menu.md

 **Calculate Form Factor**

-*Form Factor* calculation is used to estimate the Building's energy efficiency.
+*Form Factor* calculation is used to estimate the potential of Building's energy efficiency.
 The lower the Form Factor, the more compact a Building is.
-The more compact a Building, the lower are the energy losses for a given floor space.
+And the more compact a Building is, the lower are the energy losses for a given floor space.

 Modelur calculates the Form Factor in two ways that are most commonly used nowadays: